harvyml/poc/README.md

 #### Deployment

-This app is hosted on netflify
+This app is hosted on heroku